 Welcome to our Chocolate King Ben Affleck.
-Yes you all might know Ben from the Skinny ads on New Zealand TV.
-How did I connect with Ben, well I found this young man on instagram and messaged him!!
+Yes, you all might know Ben from the Skinny ads on New Zealand TV.
+How did I connect with Ben, well I found this young man on Instagram and messaged him!!
 This is what I do, I never ask for permission I just do!!
 What’s the worst that could happen Ben would say ‘NO’?
 So I met with Ben one Sunday afternoon in Dunners for coffee and we talked.
 I found out that Ben was from Balclutha and he even went to Balclutha Primary School, this was my Primary School!
-But what I loved about Ben is that he is a real Kiwi man, not a bit of him is fake and in this social world there is alot of fake and when you suffer from mental illness this fakeness can eat you up at times.
+But what I loved about Ben is that he is a real Kiwi man, not a bit of him is fake and in this social world there is a lot of fake and when you suffer from mental illness this fakeness can eat you up at times.

-In New Zealand the suicide rate for men is three times that of women.
-Suicide and suicidal tendencies are still some of hardest issues to talk about socially.
-It can be easier to approach the subject by having a concrete idea of where men are most vulnerable and what triggers can often lead towards an attempt on one’s life.
+In New Zealand, the suicide rate for men is three times that of women.
+Suicide and suicidal tendencies are still some of the hardest issues to talk about socially.
+It can be easier to approach the subject by having a concrete idea of where men are most vulnerable and what triggers can often lead to an attempt on one’s life.
 Those aged between 15-24 have the highest rates of suicide, and Maori suicide rates are significantly higher than non-Maori suicide rates.
-Some of the most common triggers for suicide are the breakup of a relationship, debilitating physical illness or accident, death of someone close, a suicide of someone famous or from a peer group, bullying or discrimination.
+Some of the most common triggers for suicide are the breakup of a relationship, debilitating physical illness or accident, death of someone close, a suicide of someone famous or from a peer group, bullying, or discrimination.
 Redundancy can also be added to this list, redundancy is a hard one that we don’t like to talk about, now we are going to talk about it.
-You feel worth less being made redundant, you feel like you have done something wrong to cause the redundancy to happen.
+You feel worthless being made redundant, you feel like you have done something wrong to cause the redundancy to happen.
 It’s the unknown that is scary, not having job security how will I provide for my family?
-The day you are made redundant is not the end of the redundancy this is the begining and you become so vulnerable.
+The day you are made redundant is not the end of the redundancy this is the beginning and you become so vulnerable.
 You can miss the people you worked with so much, and sometimes you become closer to these people you worked with than your own family.
 I know we cannot change a redundancy but we can learn from each experience so we make the right steps to continue to respect the staff being made redundant during and after the redundancy.

 info provided by https://www.menshealthweek